arielgatech/BILD_AQ_EV_VMT/scripts/Spillover_VMT_Documentation.md

 *** EV VMT State Spillover ***

+**** COMMENTS FROM XIAODAN:
+- MAKE SURE THE FILE NAMES ARE UPDATED THROUGHOUT THE PIPELINE
+-

 At present, the pipeline is made up of the following files, to be run in order:

 STEPS 1 and 2.
 File: EV_VMT_state_spillover.py